UNL-UAV/UNL-UAV/docs/welcome.md

 ### Quire
 Quire is the software we use for project tracking.
 Weekly objective information will be posted to Quire on a Kanban style board.
 Learn more about what Quire is [Here](https://www.youtube.com/watch?v=on7ec1ee8CI).

 To join the Quire board, use the link [https://quire.io/c/unl_uav](https://quire.io/c/unl_uav) or reach out to a team lead.
+Quire supports Mac, Windows, and Android and iPhone apps as well.

 ### Zoom
 General meetings and subteam specific meetings will be held during the week to update on progress and to work.
 These meetings will be held in person or over Zoom.
 To download zoom go to the link here [Zoom Download](https://zoom.us/download).

 Zoom meeting invites will be sent out in the slack channel to attend remotely.
----

 ## Mission Rules